CollinDonnan/stats-distro/README.md

-# 📊 StatsDistro
+# 📊 Probability Visualizer

-**Stats Distro** is a full-stack Flask web app that calculates and visualizes common probability distributions.
+A full-stack Flask web app that calculates and visualizes common probability distributions.
 It computes key statistical properties — mean, variance, standard deviation, and the moment-generating function (MGF) — while interactively plotting each distribution’s PMF and CDF using Chart.js.

 ---